Last updated on June 28th, 2023

-Plenty of cartoons have featured the southern United States, aka the South.
-Granted, some tend to depict the region as a backwater full of hillbillies.
-Some modern depictions also forget that there’s a very large African-American population living there.
+Plenty of cartoons have featured or are set in the southern United States, aka the South.
+Unfortunately, some of them, especially in older media, tend to depict the region as a backwater full of hillbillies.
+Some modern depictions of the South also forget that there’s a large African American population living there.

 Here’s a list of cartoons set in, or mentioning, the southern United States.
 The US Census Bureau defines the southern US to include the following states: Delaware, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia, West Virginia, Alabama, Kentucky, Mississippi, Tennessee, Arkansas, Louisiana, Oklahoma, Texas, and Washington DC.

 Superman’s home city of Metropolis is sometimes located in Delaware.
 Specifically, along the Delaware Bay, across from Gotham City (in New Jersey).

 “Steven Universe” is located in a fictional version of Delaware (“Delmarva”).
 The show’s version of the United States features an alternate version of history and geography, probably from the Gems’ influence.

-The animated “Ace Ventura” series takes place in Florida.
+The animated “Ace Ventura” spin-off series takes place in Florida.